 The minor is available only to students outside of the Health Administration major.

 At least 12 credits must be unique to the minor and cannot be used to fulfill the program of study requirements of the student’s major, concentration, undergraduate certificate, or another minor.
+Students must complete all coursework with a minimum GPA of 2.00.
 Students should be familiar with university-wide requirements for minors described in AP.5.3.4 Minors.

 Total credits: 15